unswexplains/unswexplains.github.io/51231ab00b15/content.md

 1. Figure out how many employees you have the time and resources to ask
 2. Get a list of all employees
 3. Choose at random from the list, giving everyone an equal chance of being chosen, until you have the right number of people
-4. Get the opinion of everyone on the list.
+4. Get the opinion of everyone on the list

 Be careful with the last step.
 There are two mistakes that are easy to make.